Skip to content

 claude: command not foundNot in PATHCheck /opt/ai-clis/bin is in PATH: echo $PATH

-CLI hangs on first runWaiting for network it cannot reachCheck provider/package rules and profile asset/package contract
+CLI hangs on first runWaiting for network it can’t reachCheck provider HTTP/DNS rules and brokered credential state

 Docker builds (kernel, rootfs, cross-compile, install tests) accumulate images and build cache inside the Colima VM.
 The VM disk only grows — freed space isn’t returned to macOS without fstrim.